rustprooflabs/pgdd/README.md

 Extension developer caveats:

 * DDL changes made in `src/lib.rs` need to be in version-to-version upgrade (e.g. ``sql/pgdd-0.3.1--0.4.0.sql``).
 This trick is not being used due to
-[pgx #121](https://github.com/zombodb/pgx/issues/121).
-The Pgx functionality is exposed via functions, and the functions are the core problem here.
+[pgrx #121](https://github.com/zombodb/pgrx/issues/121).
+The pgrx functionality is exposed via functions, and the functions are the core problem here.